 Trained Respondent (LR)

-The first rank that one can progress to.
+The first rank that one can progress to through an evaluation.
 It is a big turning point for anyone participating in PET.
 Trained Respondents are held to a much, much higher standard than the average Rescue Hero.
 Trained Respondents are trusted with the ability to make meaningful PET calls.

 Requirements: 50 points + pass Trained Respondent Evaluation